 Conditions that require chronic care, specifically hypertension and diabetes, are highly prevalent.
 Adherence to medication and lifestyle modification are important to manage these conditions and prevent complications.
 This requires long-term behavioral change from patients.
 Care models for chronic care need to support patients to take control of their own health, embedded in an informal and professional care network that can intervene and support when needed.

 Chronic care models are currently mostly deployed by either forward looking hospitals and software providers or as part of publicly funded community programs.
 Both typically operate on closed platforms that need point integrations to collaborate with other systems, including existing HMS’s and upcoming platforms for e.g. education, financing or medicine delivery.
-This lack of interoperability is a key barrier for main stream care providers to test or adopt innovative solutions, and for virtual care providers to enter into collaborations with traditional care providers.
+This lack of interoperability is a key barrier for in-person care providers to test or adopt innovative solutions, and for virtual care providers to integrate into existing care networks.

 Need for collaboration on a common data set